Uniswap/docs/docs/sdk/v3/guides/01-background.md

 #### Provider Utilities

-`provider.ts` wraps the basics of `ethers.js` and connecting to wallet extensions into an abstracted view of a provider, a wallet, and the ability to send transactions.
-It also helps abstract the configured environment you wish to run against.
+`provider.ts` wraps the basics of `ethers.js` and connecting to wallet extensions into an abstracted view of a provider, a wallet address, and the ability to send transactions.
+It also helps abstract the configured environment you wish to run against in your example without making code changes outside of your configuration.

 #### Wallet Utilities